 Hair health is a holistic concern.
 Not only is the physiology of our hair and the processes the body goes through to make healthy hair important, making sure to support healthy hair growth through lifestyle, diet and a good hair-care regimen is also key.
 One crucial piece of the hair-care puzzle is a product we all use regularly that can have a big impact on scalp and hair health: shampoo.

 Unfortunately, not all shampoo is good for your hair.
-Many brands have toxic ingredients that you should avoid.
-It might seem daunting at first, but once you become familiar with these families of ingredients and seek out brands that are brands that are committed to crafting safe and natural hair care products, it will become easier.
-Promise.
+Many brands have ingredients that you should avoid.
+It might seem daunting at first, but once you become familiar with these families of ingredients, you can easily find hair products made with the ingredients you want.

 Surfactants are a class of ingredients most often used in shampoos as a detergent to rid the hair shafts and scalp of dirt and oil.
 Some surfactants, like sulfates, are very efficient cleaning agents and are used in antibacterial soaps and many shampoos on the market.